-The Alberta government has proposed legislation to reduce school fees for Alberta families.
+The Alberta government has proclaimed legislation to reduce school fees for Alberta families.

-If passed, Bill 1: An Act to Reduce School Fees, will end school board charges for instructional supplies or materials and fees for eligible students taking the bus to their designated school.
+Bill 1: An Act to Reduce School Fees, ends school board charges for instructional supplies or materials and fees for eligible students taking the bus to their designated school.

 In 2015/16, these 2 fee types cost Alberta families approximately $54 million.
 They represent about 25% of the fees collected annually by public school authorities .